ReneMuala/graphml/README.md

 ## using

-The graphml binary wil be compiled and saved to de [build/](/build/) folder.
+The graphml binary wil be compiled and saved to the [build/](/build/) folder.

 ## documentation